-The Blue Lagoon hot springs Iceland may be the countries most well-known attraction and certainly, it is most polarizing among travellers heading from Reykjavik to the Blue Lagoon.
+The Blue Lagoon hot springs of Iceland may be the countries most well-known attraction and certainly, it is most polarizing among travellers heading from Reykjavik to the Blue Lagoon.
 Blue Lagoon Iceland reviews range from an amazing experience, unforgettable to a tourist trap and overpriced.
+Iceland is expensive no matter what you do.
 What surprises people is that the Blue Lagoon is not even a natural geothermal pool.
 The lagoon is a man-made lagoon with the warm water supplied by the nearby geothermal power plant Svartsengi.

 The history of the Blue Lagoon started in 1976.
 A pool formed on the current site from the wastewater of the geothermal power plant that had been recently built and started operation.
 In the ensuing year’s people had bathed in the waters and claimed the waters had helped with numerous skin problems.